DbMaintain/docs/content/docs/maven-goals.md

 createScriptArchive
 ===================

-Task that enables creating a jar file that packages all database update scripts.
+Creates a jar file that packages all database update scripts.
 This jar can then be used as input for the updateDatabase task to apply changes on a target database.
 This way, database updates can be distributed as a deliverable, just like a war or ear file.

 The created jar file will contain all configuration concerning the scripts in the META-INF folder.